Invoice Factoring Is Broken — Here’s How It Can Be Saved

 In an ideal world, factoring would empower entrepreneurs to grow their businesses with a transparent, cost-effective, and efficient process.

 Instead of charging high fees and trapping entrepreneurs in confusing contracts, factoring could be affordable.
 The contracts could be simple.

-The main takeaway from the table above is how factoring companies hide costs and create obstacles to growing your business.
-They lead with an attractive APR, then dump a litany of obscure charges on top of everything.
+Factoring companies hide costs and create obstacles to growing your business.
+They lead with an attractive APR, then add obscure charges on top of everything.

 They hide behind lengthy, confusing contracts written in legalese.
 Before you know it, you could be paying a 36% APR and have no idea how you got there.

 The first thing that must be done to make factoring a better option is to fix the transparency problem that factoring companies have created.

 Three critical steps to more transparent factoring

 - Clearly laying out the cost structure

 - Simplifying contract language so that anyone can understand it